Noise Levels in Beverly Woods, Charlotte, NC | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,292 Beverly Woods residents, or 20.2%, live above that level.
 By land area, 25.6% of Beverly Woods is above 55 dBA.

 Average noise levels for Beverly Woods residents, grouped by direction from the center of Beverly Woods.
-Central Beverly Woods carries the highest population-weighted average; Western Beverly Woods carries the lowest.
-Just 18% of residents in Western Beverly Woods live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Central Beverly Woods.
+The highest population-weighted average is in northwestern Beverly Woods; the lowest is in southeastern Beverly Woods, where just 11% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central Beverly Woods